Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-05iOdJucZzs.md

 ### Transcript

-> bags do exist in the u.s but it's not as common oh no i'm so sorry to hear that
+> bags do exist in the u.s but it's not as common oh no I'm so sorry to hear that